Ephraim Mirvis: LGBT

 In September 2018, Mirvis issued a guide on the well-being of LGBT+ pupils in Orthodox Jewish schools.
 The guide was the first of its kind anywhere in the world.
-It upheld the traditional prohibitions against the act of homosexuality but was nevertheless considered controversial by some Haredi and Hasidic Orthodox groups, in part because it made clear that the Torah still demands "sensitivity to the feelings of everyone, including LGBT+ people", and that there should be a zero-tolerance approach to either homophobic or transphobic bullying or disregard for their wellbeing.
+It upheld the traditional prohibitions against the act of homosexuality, but was nevertheless considered controversial by some Haredi and Hasidic Orthodox groups, in part because it made clear that the Torah still demands "sensitivity to the feelings of everyone, including LGBT+ people", and that there should be a zero-tolerance approach to either homophobic or transphobic bullying or disregard for their wellbeing.
 He also stated "Young LGBT+ people in the Jewish community often express feelings of deep isolation, loneliness and a sense that they can never be themselves.
 Many are living with the fear that if they share their struggles with anyone they will be expelled, ridiculed and even rejected by family and friends.
 They may even be struggling with a loss of emunah (faith, trust in God) and the fear of losing their place of acceptance and belonging in the Jewish community."

 British politics

 Mirvis speaking at a Holocaust Memorial Day event on January 23, 2018, in London.

 In late November 2019, Mirvis made an unprecedented intervention in British politics by stating in The Times that the Labour Party candidate Jeremy Corbyn was unfit for high office.
 While allowing that "Convention dictates that the Chief Rabbi stays well away from party politics – and rightly so", he added that the forthcoming elections constituted an exception, since "the very soul of our nation is at stake".
 According to Mirvis, "the overwhelming majority of British Jews are gripped by anxiety" over the possibility that Labour might win the election and over perceived inadequacies in the Labour Party's handling of anti-Jewish racism.
 Such racism was incompatible with British values.
 Arguing that Corbyn's statements that the issues have been dealt with were a "mendacious fiction", he suggested that voters go to the polls to make a "conscience vote".

 The Archbishop of Canterbury Justin Welby echoed Mirvis's concerns about Jewish sensitivities.
 A Labour spokeswoman replied that "Jeremy Corbyn is a lifelong campaigner against anti-Semitism and has made absolutely clear it has no place in our party and society and that no one who engages in it does so in his name."

-Mirvis also condemned Corbyn's successor as Labour leader, Keir Starmer, when his government announced a partial limitation on arms sales to Israel in September 2024: "This announcement feeds the falsehood that Israel is in breach of International Humanitarian Law, when in fact it is going to extraordinary lengths to uphold it."
+Mirvis also condemned Corbyn's successor as Labour leader, Sir Keir Starmer, when his government announced a partial limitation on arms sales to Israel in September 2024: "This announcement feeds the falsehood that Israel is in breach of International Humanitarian Law, when in fact it is going to extraordinary lengths to uphold it."